GrinonBarrett/Taksidos/Optional Rules/Creatures/Wekowyrd.md

 **Mighty Slam**: When the wekowyrd successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
 If the wekowyrd's check is a success in any degree, it knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the wekowyrd's weight in stones divided by the foe's weight in stones.
 If the wekowyrd had a critical success, the foe is also vulnerable while they are prone.

 **Reactionary Mutation**: The wekowyrd receives wounds but not the effects of wounds.
 Anytime the creature is wounded, if the attack roll result was odd, it mutates as a result of the wound it receives.
 Roll 2d20 and compare the toal result to the chart above to determine the result of the mutation.
 Each mutation can occur multiple times.
+There are no physical limitations to the wekowyrd's mutation or maximum attributes.

 **Magic Disruption Field**: Anytime the wekowyrd mutates, it performs a counterspell check against all creatures casting spells within 1d4+1 miles.
 The wekoyrd's result total is 1d8 + its maximum HP + its current number of wounds.